-Suggested Duration Activity and Description 40 minutes First put together a script as a warning issued by your National Weather Service.
+Time Activity and Description 40 minutes Write a script that conveys a warning issued by your National Weather Service.
 The warning has to alert people when bad weather might happen.
 In the news report, you need to cover: Where is the flood happening and why?
 Where is there the most danger?
-What severe is the intensity of the flood and how is being measured?
+How severe is the intensity of the flood and how is it being measured?
 What might be the consequences?
 How can you prepare for it?
-20 minutes Present this weather warning report to all their family members.